About Us

 As we began to trade, we sold exclusively at Carriageworks Markets on Saturdays, retailing both our 250g packs of cheese for people to purchase to take home and grilled the cheese at our stall, serving it with robust olive oil, sea salt, Aleppo pepper and lemon.
 This is was how we liked to serve it, but over the time we got creative with other market vendors’ products to highlight the flavour, taste, and versatility of our Jersey Cheese.

 Since beginning, we have increased our product range to include fresh curds and yoghurt and have now grown to have an amazing group of stockists in Sydney and Australia wide.
+Aiming for continued growth, we are working closely with the farm to produce more and hope to begin ageing cheese in-site soon.